cdyson37/rebind/README.md

 struct Container { };
 ```

-`rebind` itself is a takes the template arguments from one instantiation and applies them to a different template - for example:
+`Rebind` itself is a takes the template arguments from one instantiation and applies them to a different template - for example:

 ```cpp
 #include "rebind.h"